damongolding/immich-kiosk/README.md

 - [Support](#support)

 ## What is Immich Kiosk?
-Immich Kiosk is a lightweight slideshow for running on kiosk devices and browsers.
+Immich Kiosk is a lightweight slideshow for running on kiosk devices and browsers that uses [Immich][immich-github-url] as a data source.

 ![preview 1](/assets/demo_1.jpg)
 **Image shot by Damon Golding**